This is part of a series on breastfeeding in support of National Breastfeeding Month (August). Find the full coverage here.

 When it comes to alcohol and breastfeeding, the answers are a bit different.
 “Mothers can enjoy drinking in moderation,” Kendall says.
 “A good rule of thumb is if you are sober enough to drive, you are fine to breastfeed.”

-Many experts, including the American Academy of Pediatrics and the Centers for Disease Control and Prevention, recommend that nursing mothers consume no more than one to two alcoholic beverages per week.
+Many experts, including the American Academy of Pediatrics and the Centers for Disease Control and Prevention, recommend that nursing mothers consume no more than one to two alcoholic beverages per week (and they state that not drinking at all is safest, of course).
+Nursing should occur two or more hours after alcohol consumption, to minimize exposure to the baby.
 But the research on this subject is conflicting.

 “Alcohol is metabolized in breast milk at the same rate as it is through blood,” Martin says.
 In other words, if your blood alcohol content is 0.08% after drinking three glasses of wine, which would put you over the legal limit for driving in most states, then your breast milk is also 0.08% alcohol.